IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## March PTA Meeting

-**It all happens on Wednesday, March 4th at 6 pm in the Island View Library**...see you there!
+**Wednesday, March 4th at 6 pm in the Island View Library is the place to be**...see you there!